iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 **Description:**

-- The number of the first row indicates the number of the total test case.
+- The number in the first row indicates the number of the total test case.
 - Then follows each test case.
-In each case, the number of the first line indicates the number of the box.
+In each case, the number in the first line indicates the number of the box.
 - Then follows the width, the length and the height of each box.
 - In above case, we have 4 test cases; for the first test case, there are 2 boxes; for the first box of the first case, the width, the length and the height is 43, 23, 45, respectively.